-The assumed reinsurance balances receivable represents the current assumed premiums receivable less commissions payable to C&F. As of December 31, 2019, the balance was \$5,695,847 compared to \$2,651,863 as of December 31, 2018.
+The assumed reinsurance balances receivable represents the current assumed premiums receivable less commissions payable to C&F. As of December 31, 2020, the balance was \$2,221,664 compared to \$5,695,847 as of December 31, 2019.
 This balance fluctuates due to the timing of the net premium received from C&F under the Reinsurance Agreement.

 The assumed reinsurance payable represents current reinsurance losses payable to the fronting carriers.
-As of December 31, 2019, the balance was \$6,756,177 compared to \$2,171,767 as of December 31, 2018.
+As of December 31, 2020, the balance was \$3,175,098 compared to \$6,756,177 as of December 31, 2019.
 This balance fluctuates due to the timing of reported losses and to the timing of loss payments to C&F under the Reinsurance Agreement.

-Deferred policy acquisition costs, which represent the deferral of ceding commission expense related to premiums not yet earned, increased from \$1,869,368 at December 31, 2018 to \$1,964,052 at December 31, 2019.
-The increase in deferred policy acquisition costs in 2019 was due to the increase in both net premiums written and unearned premiums assumed under the Reinsurance Agreement compared to the prior year.
-The ceding commission rate under the Reinsurance Agreement is 37%.
+Deferred policy acquisition costs, which represent the deferral of ceding commission expense related to premiums not yet earned, decreased from \$1,964,052 at December 31, 2019 to \$724,509 at December 31, 2020.
+The decrease in deferred policy acquisition costs in 2020 was due to the decrease in unearned premiums assumed under the Reinsurance Agreement compared to the prior year and to the recording of a premium deficiency reserve in December 2020 in the amount of \$985,876.
+This reserve was recorded as management believes that the Company's unearned premium position at December 31, 2020 may not be sufficient to meet future expected claims and expenses, as a result of recent adverse claim activity, as discussed above.

-Prepaid expenses and other assets were \$2,019,622 at December 31, 2019, an increase of \$37,709 from December 31, 2018.
+Prepaid expenses and other assets were \$1,476,187 at December 31, 2020, a decrease of \$543,435 from \$2,019,622 at December 31, 2019.
 The balance primarily related to (1) prepaid directors' and officers' liability insurance costs, (2) the prepaid directors' retainer, (3) prepaid professional fees and (4) premiums due to Protexure under the Agency Agreement.
 This balance fluctuates due to the timing of the prepayments and to the timing of the premium receipts by Protexure.

 Accrued expenses and other liabilities primarily represent premiums payable by Protexure to C&F under the Agency Agreement and expenses accrued relating largely to professional fees.
-The balance decreased from \$5,934,408 at December 31, 2018 to \$5,873,130 at December 31, 2019, a decrease of \$67,278 or 1%.
+The balance decreased from \$5,873,130 at December 31, 2019 to \$3,689,620 at December 31, 2020, a decrease of \$2,183,510 or 37.2%.
 This balance fluctuates due to the timing of the premium payments to C&F and payments of professional fees.

-We paid an annual dividend of \$0.50 per share during 2019 and 2018.
+During 2020, we paid no ordinary cash dividends as a measure to preserve the Company's capital base.
+During 2019, we paid an annual dividend of \$0.50 per share.
 During 2019, the total dividend amount was reduced by \$19,335 which represents a write back of uncashed dividends issued prior to 2014 to shareholders that we have been unable to locate.
-During 2018, the total dividend amount was reduced by \$8,745 which represents a write back of uncashed dividends issued prior to 2013 to shareholders that we have been unable to locate.
-Since we began paying consecutive dividends in 1995, our original shareholders have received approximately \$22.87 in cumulative dividends per share, which when measured by a total rate of return calculation has resulted in an effective annual rate of return of approximately 8.61% from the inception of the Company, based on a per share purchase price of \$8.33 paid by the original shareholders, and using a book value of \$32.51 per share as of December 31, 2019.
+Since we began paying dividends in 1995, our original shareholders have received approximately \$22.87 in cumulative dividends per share.

-Total dividends paid were \$295,691 and \$313,147 in 2019 and 2018, respectively, net of the recorded write backs.
-Continuation of dividend payments is subject to the Board of Directors' continuing evaluation of our level of surplus compared to our capacity to accept more business.
-One of our objectives is to retain sufficient surplus to enable the continued implementation of our business plan.
+Total dividends paid were \$0 and \$295,691 in 2020 and 2019, respectively, net of the recorded write backs.
+Dividend payments are subject to the Board of Directors' continuing evaluation of our level of surplus compared to our capacity to accept more business.
+No dividends were paid during 2020 as a measure to preserve the Company's capital bases, as referred to above.